Chaitanya Mahaprabhu

 Chaitanya Mahaprabhu (মহাপ্রভু শ্রীচৈতন্য দেব; चैतन्य महाप्रभु), born Vishvambhara Mishra (18 February 1486 – 14 June 1534), was an Indian Hindu saint from Bengal and the founder of Gaudiya Vaishnavism.
-Chaitanya Mahaprabhu's mode of worshipping Krishna with bhajan-kirtan and dance had a profound effect on Vaishnavism in Bengal.
+Chaitanya Mahaprabhu's mode of worshipping Krishna with bhajan-kirtan and dance influenced Vaishnavism in Bengal.
+He is often considered to be an incarnation of lord Krishna.
+He is also sometimes considered to be the combined Avatar of goddess Radha and lord Krishna.

 He is considered the chief proponent of the Vedantic philosophy of Achintya Bheda Abheda.
-The concept of inconceivable difference in non-difference, known as achintya-bhedabheda, was explained later by Jiva Gosvami in his book Bhagavat Sandharbha, and in his Sarva-samvadini.
+The concept of inconceivable difference in non-difference, known as achintya-bhedabheda, was explained later by Jiva Goswami in his book Bhagavat Sandharbha, and in his Sarva-samvadini.

 Mahaprabhu founded Gaudiya Vaishnavism.
 He expounded Bhakti yoga and popularised the chanting of the Hare Krishna Maha-mantra.
 He composed the Shikshashtakam (eight devotional prayers).

 Chaitanya is sometimes called Gauranga or Gaura due to his molten gold–like complexion.
 His birthday is celebrated as Gaura-purnima.
 He is also called Nimai because he was born underneath a Neem tree.